 radiation therapy.
 When given alone, it is given in a higher dose designed to kill off cancer cells.
 When given along with radiation therapy, it is delivered at a lower dose and is designed to make the cancer more sensitive to the radiation.

-Chemotherapy is usually given by vein, but some forms can be given by mouth.
+Chemotherapy is usually given through an IV, but some forms can be given by mouth.
 Your treatment team will tell you how many cycles or courses of chemotherapy are best for you.
 Usually there are between 4-6 cycles of chemotherapy given when the chemotherapy is delivered on its own, and up to 10 cycles of chemotherapy when the drugs are given along with radiation therapy.
 The side effects and amount of time required in the doctor’s office depend on the type of chemotherapy you receive, as well as how many cycles you get and how often.

 There are a number of chemotherapy drugs that are available.
 Some examples include: CisplatinEtoposideBevacizumabCarboplatinPaclitaxelDocetaxelVinorelbine

-Most treatment regimens will combine two or more of these drugs.
+Most treatment regimens will combine 2 or more of these drugs.
 The types, dosages, and duration of treatment will depend on the stage and type of your tumor and how well it responds to treatment.

-While undergoing chemotherapy, most patients suffer from: Fatigue and weaknessLoss of appetiteNausea and vomitingHair lossFuzziness in thinking, memory problems
+While undergoing chemotherapy, most people experience: Fatigue and weaknessLoss of appetiteNausea and vomitingHair lossFuzziness in thinking, memory problems

 Other side effects include: Risk of infectionSkin irritation, cracked nailsRashAllergic reactionsMouth soresDiarrheaConstipationTendency to bleed and bruise easilyFluid retentionBladder problemsNumbness in limbsInfertilityFever or chills

 Low blood cell counts (such as

 To manage other side effects, you may need to make diet and lifestyle changes and take medication.
 For example, your doctor may recommend that you eat several small meals throughout the day and avoid alcohol.
 Light exercise (such as walking for 30 minutes) may help to fight fatigue.

 Some of these side effects go away soon after chemotherapy has ended, while others linger after treatment.